Risk-averse optimal control of random elliptic variational inequalities: Numerical example

 \section{Numerical example}

 In this section, we take a specific example for which lack of strict complementarity holds; this gives rise to a genuinely nonsmooth solution map $S$ for the underlying VI.
-As a proof of concept, we use a stochastic approximation algorithm (rather than developing an algorithm tailored to this specific problem class). rather than a specific algorithmic development tailored to this
+As a proof of concept, we use a stochastic approximation algorithm (rather than developing an algorithm tailored to this specific problem class).